sequelize/sequelize/docs/docs/querying.md

 CTEs (Common Table Expressions) are special expressions that preceded a query.
 They create a named expression that can be referenced later in a query.
 Some dialects allow a CTE to perform a recursive query, a query that repeats itself as long as it is able to.
 There may be many CTEs with a single query, and each CTE can build on the results of the one that came before.

 `cte` takes an array of objects that each describe a common table expression or CTE.
-CTEs run before the main query and can be recursive.
+CTEs run before the main query and can be made recursive.

 ```js
 something.findAll({